ampache/ampache/docs/DISABLED-ITEMS.md

 # Disabled items

-`enabled` answers one question for an album, an artist, a song, a video and a podcast episode: may this be listed and played?
+`enabled` answers one question for an album, an artist or a song: may this be listed and played?
 A row with `enabled = 0` has been withdrawn.
 It is not deleted, so the playlist entries, ratings and play history that point at it survive, which is why a takedown request has an answer that does not destroy anything.

+Music only, for now. `video` and `podcast_episode` carry a column of the same name, but neither gets this
+mechanism: `video`.`enabled` is read by one smartlist rule and one random-pick query, unconditionally for every level rather than exempting a manager, and nowhere else; `podcast_episode`.`enabled` is read nowhere at all.
+Bringing either one to parity with album, artist and song is separate follow-up work, not something this change does.

 Withdrawing sits with **catalog managers** (access level 75), the same people who can already disable a song.
 Everyone below that level is told the item does not exist.